 I have this debate all the time with the traditional “grazers” and high carbohydrate dieters.
 They are adamant that you have to count calories and have a calorie deficit to lose weight.

 I like to use the term energy instead of calorie.
-If you eat to much of any food that provides energy you will not lose weight, true.
-However, in a low insulin environment your body will produce glucagon, which stimulates your cells to release fatty acids into the bloodstream
+If you eat too much of any food that provides the energy, you will not lose weight, true.
+However, in a low insulin environment, your body will produce glucagon, which stimulates your cells to release fatty acids into the bloodstream

 Focusing on counting carbs instead of counting calories on keto will set you up for fat burning success.